natgo/wt-wiki-scraper/wikitext-transpiled/ground/Leopard%202%20(PzBtl%20123).md

 * Rack 2 is a first stage ammo rack located within a blow-out containment
 * It totals 15 shells and gets filled first when loading up the tank and emptied first when firing.
 * If you pack 16&nbsp;''(+26)'' shells, it will keep the hull empty of ammo.
-* Full reload speed will be realized as long as shells are available in the ready rack 2.
+* Full reload speed will occur as long as shells are available in the ready rack 2.
 If the ready rack is empty, a penalty to reload speed will occur.
 * Simply not firing when the gun is loaded will move ammo from rack 1 into rack 2.
 Firing will interrupt the restocking of the ready rack.

 === Machine guns ===